 Besides, when your goal is to raise funds, MVP is not always your ally.
 If you’re pitching investors with a barebone product, you’re selling not product expectations but the actual result, the proof that the product can be monetized.
 The major risk here is to fall short of investors’ expectations.
 And you likely will if your MVP is faint.
 Otherwise, there is nothing to worry about.
 (Citation: Forex Broker im Vergleich)

 Startup MVP development guarantees several benefits to product owners like market validation, resources optimization, early user acquisition, and focus on the value proposition.
 Simply put, it answers the question “Will my idea generate value for people and revenue for me?”
 A feasibility study together with proof of concept and prototyping are not enough to validate the idea.
 MVP is almost a single reliable way to obtain the opinion of a real external user early.
-It reduces the risk of investing a ton of money into something nobody wants or allows you to learn if there is a way better product already present.
+It reduces the risk of investing a ton of money into something nobody wants or allows you to learn if there is a way better product already present, specially when you’re working with the right discovery tools.

 Watch Railsware Academy video where we describe key targets and benefits of using MVP approach.